nutonomy/nuscenes-devkit/README.md

 Eventually you should have the following folder structure:
 ```
 /data/sets/nuimages
-    imgs	-	Folder with the camera images.
+    samples	-	Sensor data for keyframes (annotated images).
+    sweeps  -   Sensor data for intermediate frames (unannotated images).
     v1.0-*	-	JSON tables that include all the meta data and annotations.
-Each split (train, val, test) is provided in a separate folder.
+Each split (train, val, test, mini) is provided in a separate folder.
 ```
 If you want to use another folder, specify the `dataroot` parameter of the NuImages class (see tutorial).